 When taking on a project, it’s easy to underestimate how easily we drown ourselves under every task.
 Procrastination, disorganization, overwhelm… you name it.
+Every diversion from the actions that drive results (inevitably when you run your own business the result has to be $$ money.)

 The search for increased focus and productivity